(954) 237-7797

 Tagged

-May 8, 2021 by Vertical Axion
+May 8, 2021 by Spirit Technologies

 Last year, Google made some important changes to their Chrome browser in a bid to increase user security.
 Among these changes was to default to “HTTPS” in the browser in an attempt to reduce the number of “man in the middle” and similar types of attacks.
 Their strategy worked.
 Other companies adopted Google’s approach and […]

-May 7, 2021 by Vertical Axion
+May 7, 2021 by Spirit Technologies

 Jiri Kropac, the head of ESET’s Threat Detection Labs, recently reported a new malware campaign to be aware of.
 This one is a bit different in terms of methodology.
 Hackers most commonly employ emails utilizing various social engineering tricks in an attempt to lure unsuspecting recipients into clicking malicious links or downloading poisoned files.
 In […]

-May 6, 2021 by Vertical Axion
+May 6, 2021 by Spirit Technologies

 You know how, when you buy a new router to set up a home network, it comes with a default password like ‘Admin,’ which you have to remember to change?
 If you don’t, you run the risk of having your new network breached with ease.
 Good news, that’s a step closer to going away.
 There’s […]

-May 5, 2021 by Vertical Axion
+May 5, 2021 by Spirit Technologies

 Password security has long been a thorn in the side of IT Security Professionals.
 It’s easy enough to understand why.
 Passwords are inconvenient from the perspective of users, which is why they tend to keep them as simple as possible, so they can remember them.
 On the other hand, IT Security staff keeps warning users […]

-May 3, 2021 by Vertical Axion
+May 3, 2021 by Spirit Technologies

 Adobe continues to work at a feverish pace to address critical security vulnerabilities in its product line.
 Their most recent patch addresses a total of ten security flaws across the following four products: Photoshop Adobe Digital Editions Adobe Bridge RoboHelp Of the ten flaws addressed by the latest patch, seven are rated as being Critical […]

-May 1, 2021 by Vertical Axion
+May 1, 2021 by Spirit Technologies

 Back in February, Google began experimenting with a new feature that defaulted all URLs to use “https:” rather than the less secure “http:.”
 While defaulting to the secure socket layer isn’t ironclad protection for ‘netizins, it’s certainly a step in the right direction, which is why Google recently promoted the change out of the canary […]

-April 30, 2021 by Vertical Axion
+April 30, 2021 by Spirit Technologies

 The Microsoft 365 Defender Threat Intelligence Team recently issued a dire warning that every IT professional should take seriously.
 They’ve discovered an emerging threat in the form of hackers utilizing legitimate “Contact Us” forms associated with Google websites to distribute malware to unsuspecting site visitors.
 Since the website is legitimate, it almost always bypasses email […]

-April 28, 2021 by Vertical Axion
+April 28, 2021 by Spirit Technologies

 Scammers have found a new way to take advantage of people, so be on your guard.
 The U.S. Department of Justice has recently issued an alert warning people of fake emails sent out asking recipients to take advantage of a post vaccination survey.
 Naturally, as part of taking the survey, each participant will be asked […]

-April 27, 2021 by Vertical Axion
+April 27, 2021 by Spirit Technologies

 There’s a new cryptomining worm threat to be aware of, and it’s making the lives of IT Administrators who manage Windows and Linux environments nightmarish.
 This news comes from a recently published report offered by a research firm called Juniper, which began monitoring the activities of the new Sysrv Botnet back in December of 2020. […]

-April 19, 2021 by Vertical Axion
+April 19, 2021 by Spirit Technologies

 Gamers tend to be surprisingly tech savvy, and as such, they’re a bit harder to trick with social engineering than many other groups.
 Gamers do have a weakness, and it’s one that hackers around the world have recently begun to exploit in a systematic way.
 Increasingly, security researchers are finding instances of poisoned cheat codes. […]

-April 17, 2021 by Vertical Axion
+April 17, 2021 by Spirit Technologies

 If you have an Android device and you’re something of an app fanatic, you may have been tempted by an app called FlixOnline, which was available on the Google Play Store for a time.
 The app’s description promises a free trial subscription to Netflix, which naturally prompted many people to download it and give it […]

-April 16, 2021 by Vertical Axion
+April 16, 2021 by Spirit Technologies

 As you’re probably aware, recently a vast trove of Facebook profiles totaling 533 million in all, wound up on a hacker forum.
 The company was initially silent about the issue, but the company has now released a statement about the matter.
 Unfortunately, that statement isn’t terribly reassuring.
 The good news, if you can call it […]

-April 15, 2021 by Vertical Axion
+April 15, 2021 by Spirit Technologies

 Most businesses are getting better at guarding against malware attacks.
 We still hear about successful attacks far too often, but companies are undeniably getting better at defending against them.
 Unfortunately, the same cannot be said of firmware attacks, which are growing increasingly common.
 In fact, according to the first ever Security Signals report published by […]